 Chot lagi nijnam hari ki mharey hivrey khatki”.

-Day by day she gets attracted towards the mediation and started living in the company of saints.
-Later she was checked by her younger brother-in-law after the death of her husband and inlaws but she never distracted and relent in front of him.
-Even, she was thrown by him in the Gambhiri River during midnight but saved by the blessings of Guru Ji.
+Day by day she got attracted towards mediation and started living in the company of saints.
+Later she was checked by her younger brother-in-law after the death of her husband and in-laws but she never distracted and relent in front of them.
+Even, she was thrown by them in the Gambhir River at midnight but was saved by the blessings of Guru Ji.

-Once, she was given poisoned milk by her brother in law as nectar by Guru Ji however she drank that poisoned milk assuming nectar by Guru Ji and blessed.
+Once, she was given poisoned milk by her brother-in-law as nectar by Guru Ji however she drank that poisoned milk assuming nectar by Guru Ji and still she was alive.
 She said that:

 “Vish ko pyala Rana Ji melio dyo

 Some of His Life Incidents

 Once, some of his disciples and followers asked him to take the holy dip in the sacred river of Ganges but he denied it by saying that he had already promised to one of his customers to deliver shoes so he would not be able to join them.
 One of his disciples urged him repeatedly then he answered his beliefs about common saying “Man changa to kathoti mein Ganga” means our body needs to be holy by soul not by just taking bath into the holy river, if our soul and heart is pure and happy then we are completely holy even after taking bath in the water-filled in a tub at home.